First National Center (Oklahoma City)

-First National Center is currently the third tallest building in Oklahoma City, after the Devon Tower and Chase Tower, respectively.
+First National Center is currently the third tallest building in Oklahoma City, after the Devon Tower and BancFirst Tower, respectively.
 The tower is the sixth tallest building in the state of Oklahoma.
 The tower has a notable architectural resemblance to the Empire State Building in New York City.

 The First National Center is connected to adjacent buildings in the downtown area via the Oklahoma City Underground series of tunnels and elevated walkways.
-In 2007, the building had a 40% occupancy rate.
-By 2016, the occupancy rate had dropped to less than 20%.

 History

 The owner of the building was the First National Bank Corporation for use by the First National Bank and Trust Company of Oklahoma City.
 The bank's president E.P.
 Johnson and stockholders S.M.
 Gloyd, W.T.
 Hales, H.R.
 Hudson, R.A.
 Vose, and H.M.
 Johnson comprised the building's ownership and underwrote the construction.
 The building was built by Manhattan Construction Company.
 The cost of the building was $5 million.

 Work began in September 1930, with the demolition of several smaller buildings on the site.
 By January 1931, the site was clear, and construction on the tower began February 1 and was completed by November of the same year.
 The bank moved into the building on December 14, 1931.
 When it was completed, the 33-story skyscraper was declared to be the fourth tallest building west of the Mississippi River.

-In September 1957, the 14-story First National Office Building was completed on the east side of the tower, and in October 1977 an adjoining 14-story L-shaped annex was added that went east to Broadway Avenue, bringing First National Center complex to its current state.
+In 1957, the 14-story First National Office Building was completed on the east side of the tower, and in 1972 an adjoining 14-story L-shaped annex was added that went east to Broadway Avenue.

 Among many businesses of early day Oklahoma City, the Beacon Club was once located at the top of the building.

 The First National Bank Corporation ran into troubled times in the 1980s, and failed.
-However, due to Oklahoma's liberalization of interstate banking, First Interstate Bank of Los Angeles assumed the assets of First National upon its failure in 1985, and the opened under their new name the following day.
+However, due to Oklahoma's liberalization of interstate banking, First Interstate Bank of Los Angeles assumed the assets of First National upon its failure in 1985, and opened under their new name the following day.
 At the time, First National's failure was the largest bank in the nation to have sought FDIC protection.
 First Interstate operated the bank until 1991, when they sold it off to Boatmen's Bancshares of St. Louis.